The Lands

 This day is important to all worshippers of Urala and anyone whose life focuses on nightly activity.
 Worshippers of Urala rest during the day while silently brooding over the wrongs they have suffered.
 They also hold a star-gazing ceremony on both the midnight before and the midnight after this day.
 In this way the worshippers of Urala consider themselves twice as holy as the church of Olarin.
 In these nightly gatherings worshippers can find some solace from the woes of life.

-Lunchtimes tend to be to long to allow for the assorted religious events of a polytheistic week.
 Most rulers by custom allow for each working person to have two days off in every ten (the most popular falling on Garloday and Maruday so that rest is well distributed).
 Combined with the four holidays this results in seventy six non-working days in the calendar.
 Note that the changing of the year is just another night for most - only those involved in roles like record-keeping mark the occassion with a contemplative drink by the fireplace.

 It may be noted that one divinity – the Deliverer – has no day.
 The clerics of the Deliverer say that is because every day belongs to death and indeed the church of the Deliverer can be involved in any funeral ceremony regardless of who the deceased may have worshipped in life.